Location: Kathmandu or Pokhara, Nepal

 You don’t need to have any previous teaching experience to get involved with this project and there is a required introductory week to help you get started, see below

-As part of this placement, you will need to attend our Introduction week.
+As part of this placement, you can choose to attend our optional Introduction week.
 During this week, you will learn about Nepalese culture through a series of introductory culture classes which are designed to help you develop your Nepalese language skills and deepen your understanding of the Nepalese way of life complete with details on rituals and customs.
 You will learn about Nepal’s history and the religious inﬂuences which have shaped it.
 Moreover, we will pay a visit the local shops and markets that will get you learning as you go with the local culture and how to become a part of it.
 As part of your city tour and orientation, you will also visit some amazing sites such as the temple of Boudhanath: one of the most sacred Buddhist sites in Kathmandu whose ancient spherical stupa dominates the skyline and is one of the largest in the world.

 Our transfer coordinator will meet you at the meeting point in the airport upon your arrival and arrange your transfer to the center on Sunday.